 psychological acceptability (clinicians’ preferences and practice should be taken into account whenever possible)

 systematicity and consistency (similar morphological and syntactical solutions should be sought for terms covering semantically similar concepts).

+conciseness (a term should be concise and in keeping with the principle of linguistic economy

 Unfortunately, these requirements will often be in conflict.
 Psychological acceptability tends to be an obstacle to compliance with several of the principles: